-This year, the Court will again hear several cases affecting the lives of people over 50.
-Our preview describes those cases and includes AARP Foundation attorneys’ predictions about legal issues that may reach the Court in the future.
+In the upcoming term, the Court will again hear several cases affecting the lives of adults over 50.
+This preview describes those cases and contains AARP Foundation attorneys’ predictions about legal issues that may reach the Court in the future.

-As always, AARP Foundation will continue to advocate for and fiercely defend older adults and work for systemic change in courts across the country, including the Supreme Court.
+AARP Foundation will continue to do our part to ensure equal justice under the law for older adults.
+Foundation attorneys will continue to fight for and fiercely defend the rights of older adults in courts across the country, including the Supreme Court.

 Meet the AARP Foundation Litigation Team